Breaking the Virtual Church Habit

 (2) Look around.
 Who’s missing?
 Have the godly audacity to encourage them in love, good works and going physically to Mass.

 James Tonkowich writes from Lander, Wyoming.
-He is the director of distance learning at Wyoming Catholic College.
+He is the director of distance learning at Wyoming Catholic College..